-You can configure Active Directory Federation Services (AD FS) in the Microsoft Windows Server operating system as your identity provider (IDP) for enterprise logins in ArcGIS Online.
-The configuration process involves two main steps: registering your enterprise IDP with ArcGIS Online and registering ArcGIS Online with the enterprise IDP.
+Active Directory Federation Services (AD FS) is a Security Assertion Markup Language (SAML)-compliant identity provider (IDP).
+You can configure it in the Microsoft Windows Server operating system as your IDP for SAML logins in ArcGIS Online.
+The configuration process involves two main steps: registering your SAML IDP with ArcGIS Online and registering ArcGIS Online with the SAML IDP.

-It's recommended that you pass in the email address from the enterprise IDP so the user can receive notifications.
+ArcGIS Online supports the inflow of a user's email address, group memberships, given name, and surname from the SAML identity provider.
+It's recommended that you pass in the email address from the SAML IDP so the user can receive notifications.
 This helps if the user later becomes an administrator.
 Having an email address in the account entitles the user to receive notifications regarding any administrative activity and send invitations to other users to join the organization.

-Register AD FS as the enterprise IDP with ArcGIS Online
+Register AD FS as the SAML IDP with ArcGIS Online

 - Verify that you are signed in as an administrator of your organization.

 - At the top of the site, click Organization and click the Settings tab.

 - Click Security on the left side of the page.

 - In the Logins section, under SAML login, click the Set up SAML login button, and select the One identity provider option.
 On the Specify properties page, type your organization's name (for example, City of Redlands).
 When users access the organization website, this text displays as part of the SAML sign-in option (for example, Using your City of Redlands account).

 Selecting the One identity provider option allows you to register one SAML IDP for your ArcGIS Online organization.
 To authenticate users with SAML logins from multiple IDPs, register a SAML-based federation instead of a single IDP.